-- Troubleshoot resident wired and wireless connections to our network for a wide variety of devices
+- Troubleshoot resident wired and wireless network connections for a wide variety of devices

 - Work independently under limited supervision

-- Work in a group environment where everyone contributes their individual talents to accomplish the group’s goals
+- Work in a collaborative environment where everyone contributes their individual talents to accomplish the team’s goals

 - Participate in weekly staff meetings and training